ngless-toolkit/ng-meta-profiler/README.md

 4. `dog-gut.ngl` for dog gut samples

+5. `pig-gut.ngl` for pig gut samples

-5. `de-novo.ngl` for de novo processing
+6. `de-novo.ngl` for de novo processing

 These are predefined, but users are encouraged to adapt them to their specific needs.